Our mission is to advance human rights and social justice in the Americas.

 David Smilde is a senior fellow at WOLA specializing in Venezuela.
 He is the Charles A. and Leo M. Favrot Professor of Human Relations at Tulane University and moderates the WOLA Venezuela Politics and Human Rights blog.
 His research focuses…

 Coletta Youngers is a leading expert on international drug control policy and drug policy related developments in Latin America.
-She has over twenty years experience working on human rights and political developments in the Andean Region and U.S. foreign policy…
+She has over thirty years of experience working on human rights and political developments in the Andean Region and U.S. foreign…

 Elizabeth Leeds is a senior fellow advising WOLA’s work on citizen security and human rights in Brazil.
 She is a leading expert on police reform and other issues of citizen security in Brazil, having conducted extensive research and field work…